A common question in the modern data management space involves database technology: SQL, NoSQL or NewSQL?

 Having said that, the “SQL, NoSQL or NewSQL” question is gaining prominence because businesses are becoming increasingly data-driven.

-An IDC survey predicted that by the end of 2017, two-thirds of Global 2000 CEOs will have digital transformation at the center of their corporate strategy.
+In 2019, an IDC study found 85% of enterprise decision-makers said they had a time frame of two years to make significant inroads into digital transformation or they will fall behind their competitors and suffer financially.
 Furthermore, a Progress study showed that 85% of enterprise decision-makers feel they only have two years to make significant digital-transformation progress before suffering financially and/or falling behind competitors.

 Considering these statistics, what better time than now to evaluate your database technology?
 The “SQL, NoSQL or NewSQL question,” is especially important if you intend to become more data-driven.